-The dataset contains three sets of content analytical variables (per101-706, per1011-7062, per103\1-703\2).
-All of these variables indicate the share of quasi-sentences in the respective category calculated as a fraction of the overall number of allocated codes per document.
+The dataset contains three sets of content analytical variables (per101-per706; per1011-per7062; per103_1-per703_2).
+All of these variables indicate the share of quasi-sentences in the respective category calculated as a fraction of the overall number of allocated codes per document

-- The three digit variables (per101-per706): are the main categories of the coding scheme. - The four digit variables (per1011-per7062): are sub-categories mostly adressing issues in transitional democracies in (mostly) Central and Eastern European countries.
-However, they were introduced with version one of of the coding instructions, but were abandoned over time in most of the countries as the issues could also be coded into the three digit main categories.
+- The three digit variables (per101-per706) are the main categories of the coding scheme - The four digit variables (per1011-per7062) are sub-categories mostly addressing issues in transitional democracies in (mostly) Central and Eastern European countries.
+However, they were introduced in version one of the coding instructions and were gradually abandoned in most of the countries as the issues could also be coded into the three digit main categories.
 Currently, the share of these categories is not included in the main categories.
-If comparing observations were these categories are used often with others were they are not, we would recommend to add the shares to the main categories. - The four digit variables with underscore (per103 1-703 2): These variables are new categories introduced with version 5 of the coding instructions.
+If analysts use observations from CEE countries for which the CEE codes were used and want to compare them to manifestos without CEE codes then they should aggregate such CEE codes into the main categories. - The four digit variables with underscore (per103 1-per703 2) are new categories introduced with version 5 of the coding instructions.
 The first three digits indicate the main category to which they are related.
-The new coding instructions foresee that the new subcategories are used instead of the respective main categories.
-Currently, the new categories are aggregated into the former main categories to to ensure the overtime comparability of the main categories.
-The only exception to this aggregation are the categories 202 2, 605 2 and 703 2, which have to be added to the uncoded sentences, as such issues were not covered in the handbook 4 category scheme and these sentences were thus previously coded as 000.
-So, scholars interested in long-time series can simply continue to use the existing main categories (per101-706, including eg. the rile) as they did in the past and ignore the new categories.
+The new coding instructions tell users to utilise these new subcategories rather than the respective main categories.
+Currently, the new categories are aggregated into the main categories to ensure over-time comparability of the main categories.
+The only exception to this aggregation are categories 202_2, 605_2 and 703_2, which have to be added to the uncoded sentences, as such issues were not covered in the handbook 4 category scheme.
+For this reason these sentences were previously coded as 000.
+So, scholars interested in long-time series can simply continue to use the existing main categories (per101-per706, including e.g. the rile) as they did in the past and ignore the new categories.
 Scholars interested in the new categories should be aware that the respective main categories of the new subcategories are aggregates of the new categories (i.e. if one uses the main categories together with the new subcategories the per-variables will likely add up to more than 100%).

-For more information on the different version of the coding instructions and coding schemes, please consult our website where one can find all versions of the coding instructions and a document that highlights the most important changes.
+For more information on the different version of the coding instructions and coding schemes, please consult our website where one can find all versions of the coding instructions and a document that highlights the most important changes between them.